-Once decisions have been made, students will be able to complete an online google form with their preferences and submit them by the relevant deadline.
+Once decisions have been made, students will be able to complete a Choices form with their preferences and hand them to Student Office by the relevant deadline.
 More information will be received via parentmail regarding the process for booking online slots for discussing progress and options, along with how to complete the form.